mosaicnetworks/evm-lite-js/README.md

 There are three modules to interact with an EVM-Lite node.

-You can install each one of them depending on what requirements your projec has.
+You can install each one of them depending on what requirements your project has

 ```bash
 npm install evm-lite-core evm-lite-keystore evm-lite-datadir